blossm-network/toolbox/README.md

 * `fact` - Deployed to deliver some specic information about the state of the app.

-* `command-gateway` - Deployed to permit access to a set of `commands` under specified conditions.
+* `command-gateway` - Deployed to permit external access to a set of `commands` under specified conditions.

-* `fact-gateway` - Deployed to permit access to a set of `facts` under specified conditions.
+* `fact-gateway` - Deployed to permit external access to a set of `facts` under specified conditions.

 On the read side: